Top Tips for Young Engineers

 In arguably the greatest achievement of the twentieth century, the average life expectancy has almost doubled since 1900.
 These incredible medical advancements have resulted in a society that is increasingly populated by an aging demographic.
 In the long run, these population shifts require a larger supply of young structural engineers to meet the demand for reshaped infrastructure.
 With many skilled structural engineers nearing retirement, young engineers are beginning to take on more responsibility in the workplace.
 With little experience, they may feel overwhelmed by the pressure and high standards expected in this field.
 Fortunately, SkyCiv has compiled some key tips for young engineers starting their careers to help maximize efficiency and increase their career prospects.

 Be Social and Network

-Although networking has been a valuable tool for many years, younger engineers are now armed with social media platforms such as LinkedIn, allowing them to network more effectively than previous generations.
+Although networking has been a valuable skill for decades, younger engineers are now armed with social media platforms such as LinkedIn, allowing them to network more effectively than previous generations.

 If you haven't already, create a LinkedIn profile, write a short introduction, post engaging updates and grow your professional network.
 Remember the golden rule - it's not what you know, it's who you know!